OmarTheMostWanted/CG/Notes.md

   - Compute final color of a pixel
   - Apply textures and lighting
   - Perform per-pixel operations like fog, shadow mapping, etc.

+# Computer Animation
+## animation is about movement
+- objects
+- light
+- texture
+- camera

+Animation is not about moving objects in a random manner, the frames per second matter as well as the animation speed.

+Anmations could be done in 2D or 3D.
+Operations such as translation, rotation, scaling, and shearing are used to animate objects.

+Animation is a story:
+- actions
+- gaols
+- expressions

+## Keyframe Animation
+Keyframes describe important monents in the animation.
+The keyframes can be very fine or very coarse depending on the animation.
+Keyframes are marked by time and the object's state at that time.

+## Inbetweening
+Inbetweening is the process of generating intermediate frames between two keyframes to create smooth motion.

+### First Idea: Linear Interpolation
+Interpolating between two keyframes using linear interpolation:

+#### Animation is about timing
+- from X to Y in t seconds

+## Second Idea: Use Physics
+- Use physics to animate objects using physical laws such as acceleration, velocity, and force.

+## Third Idea: Non-Linear Interpolation